IBSim/VirtualLab/docs/source/intro.rst

 Introduction
 ============

-**VirtualLab** (VL) is a software package which enables the user to run Finite Element (FE) simulations of an increasing number of physical laboratory experiments, i.e. their 'virtual counterparts'.
+**VirtualLab** is a software package which enables the user to run Finite Element (FE) simulations of an increasing number of physical laboratory experiments, i.e. their 'virtual counterparts'.

 The software is mostly written in python, and is fully parameterised such that it can be run in 'batch mode', i.e. non-interactively, via the command line.
 The bulk of the simulations are carried out in the FE solver `Code_Aster <https://www.code-aster.org/>`_.